Presented by: Friends of Emily Blackwell

 Cancellation and Refund

-The full conference fee is refundable, less the $10 processing fee, if your cancellation is received in writing by Friday, January 27, 2023.
+The full conference fee is refundable, less than a $10 processing fee, if your cancellation is received, by Friday, March 13, 2026.
 (The processing fee is nonrefundable regardless of the reason for cancellation).
 Refunds will not be granted after this time for non-attendance.

 Disclaimers